 1. Creating a landing page/no-code MVP product

-Webflow is our tool of choice for creating marketing landing pages and even no-code MVP products.
+Webflow is our tool of choice for creating marketing landing pages and even no-code MVP's (minimum viable products).
 In some cases, we might use other online services for creating MVP prototypes such as Figma or landing page builders like Instapage, etc.

 2. Getting analytical data